daisvke/woody-woodpacker/README.md

 Here's a brief explanation of each component:

 - ELF Header: The ELF header contains essential information about the file, including the ELF identification, file type, architecture, entry point, program header table offset, section header table offset, and more.
-It follows the ELF64_Ehdr structure and has a size of 64 bytes.

 - Program Header Table: This table describes the segments or sections in the binary file, such as the code segment, data segment, and dynamic linking information.
 Each entry follows the ELF64_Phdr structure and provides details like the segment type, offset, virtual address, file size, and memory size.
-The size of the program header table can vary depending on the number of entries.
+The size of the program header table can vary depending on the number of entries.<br />
 Details about program headers and segments can be displayed by the command: readelf -l.

 - Section Header Table: This table contains information about each section in the binary file, such as the name, type, flags, offset, size, and more.
 Each entry follows the ELF64_Shdr structure.
 The section header table size can vary based on the number of sections.